 To answer the question “how does workers comp work?” you must first have some knowledge of the compensation system.

-Just as you might carry home or auto insurance, your employer carries workers’ compensation insurance.
-In the event of a workplace injury, their insurance company pays benefits to the injured party.
+Just as you might carry home or auto insurance, your employer carries workers comp insurance.
+In the event of a workplace injury, their insurance company pays benefits to the injured employee.

 How Does Workers Comp Work?

 Because there are so many parties involved, the workers compensation process can be confusing at first.
 Here’s a step-by-step look at how it works.

 After a work related injury, the injured worker must file a report within 30 days of: